-Remember, personal injury attorneys are under no obligation to provide free consultations.
+Remember, not all Las Vegas personal injury attorneys are under no obligation to provide free consultations.
 Some charge small fees for consultations, but attorneys generally offer consultations to attract new clients.
 The consultation is important for all parties involved as it helps potential clients understand their legal rights and options while allowing attorneys to pick the cases most likely to succeed.
 It is also important to remember that a consultation does not count as official legal representation, nor does it equate to actual legal advice.

 What to Bring With You to Your Consultation

 You should bring several items if you intend to discuss a civil claim with an attorney.

 - Personal identification such as your driver’s license and proof of residency.
 This helps the attorney positively identify you and helps reduce the chance of potential conflicts of interest.

 - All documentation related to your damages.
 If you intend to pursue a civil claim, you must be able to prove your damages.
 This may include hospital invoices, repair bills, correspondence with insurance claims adjusters, and any other documentation related to your damages.

 - Insurance information.
 Many civil matters involve insurance companies in some capacity, so your attorney will want to know what type of insurance coverage you carry, which carrier you use, and the scope of your coverage that may apply in your case.